getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 ## Metric Alerts

+{% capture __alert_content -%}
+Metric Alerts are currently in beta.
+For more information about access to Metric Alerts, feel free to reach out at alerting-feedback@sentry.io.
+{%- endcapture -%}
+{%- include components/alert.html
+    title="Note"
+    content=__alert_content
+    level="warning"
+%}

 Metric alerts allow you to filter and set thresholds on all errors across a project.
 Use metric alerts for high-level monitoring of patterns or fine-grained monitoring of individual events.
 Metric alerts help express lightweight service-level objectives (SLOs) such as users affected by signup-page errors or volume of database errors.

 ### Alert Builder